 2. Find a good relocation agent!
 Ours was fantastic for the fundamentals when we couldn’t speak the language because all the documentation was in German

-5. Each area in Frankfurt very much has it’s own flavour so definitely hit the pavement and ‘taste the coffee
+4. Each area in Frankfurt very much has its own flavour, so definitely hit the pavement and ‘taste the coffee

-6. Popular with expats are Westend, Nordend and Bornheim.
-From here you can walk most places in the city.
+5. Popular with expats are Westend, Nordend and Bornheim.
+From here you can walk to most places in the city.
 An absolute bonus on the nights out where you’ve had a cheeky drink (or ten)

-9. To avoid turning 10 minute journeys in 3 hours (trust me I know!), a basic understanding of the transport system is always a good idea
+8. To avoid turning 10-minute journeys into 3 hours (trust me, I know!), a basic understanding of the transport system is always a good idea

 Overcoming German Administration Red Tape Tips:

 1. CITY REGISTRATION.
-One of the first things that needs to be done when first arriving in Frankfurt is to register with the city that you live in.
+Undoubtedly, one of the first things that needs to be done when first arriving in Frankfurt is to register with the city that you live in.
 Furthermore, this registration must be done within 14 days of your arrival in Germany.
-And one of the easiest ways we’ve found to do this, is by using Move-In’s online registration form.
-For a small fee you will fill out the form online after which you will print it off along with a checklist of all documents you require to take with you to the appointment.
+And, one of the easiest ways we’ve found to do this is by using Get In Expat online registration form.
+For a small fee, you will fill out the form online after which you will print it off along with a checklist of all documents you require to take with you to the appointment.

 2. KINDERGELD.
 Kindergeld is a child allowance which is available to all residents in Germany.
 Also, it is independent of your income.
-Once again we have found Move-In’s KINDERGELD online registration form to be the easiest way to apply.
+Once again, we have found the Get In Expat KINDERGELD online registration form to be the easiest way to apply.

 Frankfurt Neighbourhoods breakdown (this is by no means an exhaustive list):